 I am enormously grateful to the Secretary of State and the Minister for the help he provided over the weekend with Vaughan Gething, trying to get the mobile testing centre in Porth, which has now moved to Clydach, fully functioning in the Rhondda, not least because we have a very high number of infections at the moment and are trying to work out what the specifics look like in terms of a potential lockdown.

-Today, however, the best part of 60 people turned up for a test, having made an appointment in Abercynon, only to be told there were no test kits but that there might be some available that afternoon so to try again later that day.
+Today, however, the best part of 60 people turned up for a test, having made an appointment in Abercynon, only to be told there were no test kits but that there might be some available that afternoon, so to try again later that day.
 Still people are being told to go to Aberdeen.
 I do not know if it is just the alphabet—people think that Aberdeen is near Abercynon—but it is a very long way away.
-I also gently say to the Secretary of State: I know he knows there is a problem here, but trying to rebut every argument with, “Honestly, we’ve got more people doing more stuff and people need to get with the programme”, and all of that, just does not wash with the public.
-There is a danger, if he does too much of that, that people will simply say, “We can’t trust you any more”.
+I also gently say to the Secretary of State: I know that he knows there is a problem here, but trying to rebut every argument with, “Honestly, we’ve got more people doing more stuff and people need to get with the programme”, and all that, just does not wash with the public.
+There is a danger, if he does too much of it, that people will simply say, “We can’t trust you any more.”

 The hon.
 Gentleman is right: we spoke over the weekend and worked hard to get those mobile testing units into the Rhondda, where there is a significant outbreak.
-It showed the effectiveness of people working together to deliver solutions.
-I do absolutely acknowledge the challenge, but I also urge everybody to ensure the message gets through to people in the Rhondda and across the country that tests are available.
+That showed the effectiveness of people working together to deliver solutions.
+I do absolutely acknowledge the challenge, but I also urge everybody to ensure that the message gets through to people in the Rhondda and across the country that tests are available.
 I use these figures to demonstrate that hundreds of people in every constituency are getting tests.
-I want people across the country to know that we understand there are challenges and are working incredibly hard to fix them but that tests are available.
+I want people across the country to know that we understand there are challenges and are working incredibly hard to fix them, but that tests are available.

 My disabled constituent Ian Kenny has been trying to get a home test since 8 September.
 He cannot drive so he cannot get to a test centre.
 He has symptoms but has been told there are no home tests available.
 Until he can prove he does not have covid, he cannot access the hydrotherapy he needs or go back to work.
 What reassurance can my right hon.
 Friend give Dr Kenny that he will be able to get a test?
 He speaks today of prioritisation and difficult choices, but disabled people living in their own homes must be a priority and must not be forgotten.

 Absolutely, and I will of course be happy to look into the case in detail.
 Such cases, where there is a clinical need, should be at the top of the prioritisation.
-We have set out the prioritisation and will continue to update it to make sure it matches the latest science.
+We have set out the prioritisation and will continue to update it to make sure that it matches the latest science.
 My right hon.
-Friend has made her point and I will make sure the matter is looked into.
+Friend has made her point, and I will make sure the matter is looked into.